hayhuhin/weather_representation/README.md

 ## Usage
 #### Clients
-simple weather application that shows data of two different weather apis and the client can see the differences.
+- simple weather application that shows data of two different weather apis and the client can see the differences.

 #### Developers
-code structure that easy to understand and refactor or integrate new api. can be integrated with different weather API's just by creating a interface api class in the api_folder.py and then instantiate the api interface in the api adapter and api_facade.
+- code structure that easy to understand.
+- easy to refactor or integrate new api.
+- can be integrated with different weather API's just by creating a interface api class in the api_folder.py and then instantiate the api interface in the api adapter and api_facade.

 ## Installation